-The policy is provided to all staff at induction alongside our Staff Code of Conduct, behaviour policy and the safeguarding response to those pupils who are absent from education.
-In addition, all staff are provided with Part One of the statutory guidance 'Keeping Children Safe in Education', DfE (2023).
+The policy is provided to all staff at induction alongside the Staff Handbook, Code of Conduct, Whistleblowing Policy and Behaviour Policy.
+In addition, all staff are provided with Part One and Annex B of Keeping Children Safe in Education, DfE (2024).